On the Paradox of Certified Training: Abstract

 \section{Abstract}

 Certified defenses based on convex relaxations are an established technique for training provably robust models.
 The key component is the choice of relaxation, varying from simple intervals to tight polyhedra.
-Paradoxically, however, training with tighter relaxations can often lead to worse certified robustness.
-The poor understanding of this paradox has forced recent state-of-the-art certified defenses to focus on designing various heuristics in order to mitigate its effects.
-In contrast, in this paper we study the underlying causes and show that tightness alone may not be the determining factor.
-Concretely, we identify two key properties of relaxations that impact training dynamics: continuity and sensitivity.
-Our extensive experimental evaluation demonstrates that these two factors, observed alongside tightness, explain the drop in certified robustness for popular relaxations.
-Further, we investigate the possibility of designing and training with relaxations that are tight, continuous and not sensitive.
-We believe the insights of this work can help drive the principled discovery of new and effective certified defense mechanisms.
+Counterintuitively, loose interval-based training often leads to higher certified robustness than what can be achieved with tighter relaxations, which is a well-known but poorly understood paradox.
+While recent works introduced various improvements aiming to circumvent this issue in practice, the fundamental problem of training models with high certified robustness remains unsolved.
+In this work, we investigate the underlying reasons behind the paradox and identify two key properties of relaxations, beyond tightness, that impact certified training dynamics: continuity and sensitivity.
+Our extensive experimental evaluation with a number of popular convex relaxations provides strong evidence that these factors can explain the drop in certified robustness observed for tighter relaxations.
+We also systematically explore modifications of existing relaxations and discover that improving unfavorable properties is challenging, as such attempts often harm other properties, revealing a complex tradeoff.
+Our findings represent an important first step towards understanding the intricate optimization challenges involved in certified training.